TON6118/thesis-code/README.md

 # thesis-code
-This repository contains the code used for my thesis project.
+This repository contains the codebase developed for my thesis project.

-Please note:
+**Please Note**
-- This code is not currently designed to run on every system "as-is".
-Variable names, file paths, and some configurations are specific to my environment during the thesis work.
+Environment-Specific: The code is not fully portable.
+Variable names, file paths, and configurations are tailored to the setup used during development.
-- The version here is a **working implementation**, but code clarity and structure can still be improved.
-Comments and documentation may be limited in some parts.

-Feel free to explore or adapt the code if it's helpful for your own work.
-If you have questions, you're welcome to reach out.

-Dataset generation code
+**Legacy Version:** This version reflects the project as it existed in February 2025.
+As of April 2025, it may not run as-is due to changes in dependencies or system configuration.

+**Work in Progress:** While this is a functional implementation, there is still room for improvement in code structure, clarity, and documentation.
+Some areas may be sparsely commented.